cdapio/cdap/cdap-docs/developers-manual/source/index.rst

 .. _ingesting-tools: ingesting-tools/index.html

 - |ingesting-tools|_ CDAP comes with a number of tools to make a developer’s life easier.
-These tools help with **ingesting data into CDAP** using Java, Javascript, Python, and Ruby APIs, and include an Apache Flume Sink implementation.
+These tools help with **ingesting data into CDAP** using Java, Python, and Ruby APIs, and include an Apache Flume Sink implementation.